Assistant Professor of Musicology

 Joseph Sargent joined the musicology faculty at the University of Alabama in 2018.
 Prior to arriving at UA he taught at the University of California-Davis, University of San Francisco, California State University-East Bay, and for six years at the University of Montevallo, where he received the Distinguished Teacher Award from the College of Fine Arts.

-Also active in performance, Dr. Sargent has directed early music ensembles at Montevallo and throughout the San Francisco Bay Area.
-He has performed and recorded with premier choral ensembles in wide-ranging repertory and currently sings with Highland Consort, Birmingham’s newest early music choral group.
-He additionally performs frequently as an amateur bassoonist and clarinetist.
+Also active in performance, Dr. Sargent has directed several early music ensembles and has performed and recorded with premier choral groups in wide-ranging repertory.
+He currently sings with Highland Consort, a Birmingham-based ensemble specializing in English Renaissance repertory, and also serves as president of its board of directors.
+He additionally performs regularly as a bassoonist and clarinetist.

 Dr. Sargent received a B.A. in music and psychology from the University of Rochester and an M.A. and Ph.D. in musicology and humanities from Stanford University.
 He holds memberships in numerous professional organizations and serves as president of the Southern Chapter of the American Musicological Society.